 The Parish Council has been asked to post a notice inviting grant applications from local community organisations - the notice can be found here Dogger Bank Community Grant Notice

-Three new Cllrs were appointed into office as of the July 2021 meeting
+A new Parish Cllr was appointed into office as of the September 2021 meeting

-Phil, Harry and Lynne were welcomed into office by the Chair, Kerri Harold and all Cllrs at the meeting and the Parish Council looks forward to working with all three for the betterment and improvement of our Parish and community
+Claire welcomed into office by the Chair, Kerri Harold and all Cllrs at the meeting and the Parish Council looks forward to working with Claire

 ERYC have recently advised the Parish Council that they will be reducing the amount of land available for the allotment project which means a reduction in the number of allotments plots the Parish Council will be able to offer (by at least ten).
 Despite their disappointment at this development, Parish Cllrs have decided to continue with the project and we are currently processing paperwork sent to the Parish Council.
 We also have to advise that in light of the news from ERYC, Cllrs have agreed to give priority to Woodmansey residents and to create a waiting list for anyone who is not immediately offered a plot.